 Will I Find Electric Hookups for my RV?

 Campgrounds in the Great Smoky Mountain National Park do not have Electric Hookups.
 An exception is a limited number of sites with 5 amp outlets for medical needs in Cades Cove, Smokemont and Elkmont Campgrounds.
+The updated Look Rock Campground has 10 electric hook up sites.
 Campgrounds that allow RVs, allow generator usage between 8am and 8pm.

 Can I Have Camp Fires and Where Can I get Fire Wood?

 Each campsite has a designated fire ring.
 It’s rare for Great Smoky Mountains National Park to restrict campfires since it rains consistently in the Smokys, but do check the signage as you enter the campground before you light a fire.